Please note our Textile Museum is currently closed for Refurbishment.

-It is the first tribute to the valiant Accrington Pals battalion, 235 of whom were killed and 350 injured during just 10 minutes at the Battle of the Somme on July 1st 1916.
-The exhibition features previously unseen photographs, historical documentation and artefacts recovered from the war, and is essential viewing for visitors with an interest in local history or the First World War.
+Also visit our tribute to the valiant Accrington Pals battalion, 235 of whom were killed and 350 injured during just 10 minutes at the Battle of the Somme on July 1st 1916.
+The exhibition features photographs, historical documentation from the war, and is essential viewing for visitors with an interest in local history or the First World War.

-The Heritage Centre is situated between the The Northern Ingredient Food Hall and Peacocks, admission is free.
+The Heritage Centre/Pals Tribute is situated between our Gourmet Deli and Peacocks, admission is FREE

 The Textile Museum is located near Rossendale Interiors at the corner of our fashion floor, admission is FREE